Updated August 2026

-This blog will provide a brief run-down of the EOT qualifying rules currently in place.
+This article runs through the current EOT qualifying rules, the anti-avoidance changes introduced from October 2024, and the 2025 change to the Capital Gains Tax (CGT) relief itself.
 Failure to meet any of these conditions will disqualify your business from the EOT route.
 The good news is a trusted EOT adviser can help you ensure you and your business qualifies long before starting.

 Employee Ownership Trust qualifying rules